SEMO is a part of the Facilities component of the Division of Administration.

 Vanderbilt Campus Dining has a passion for providing excellent food at the highest levels of quality, value, convenience, and service.
 Campus Dining is a builder of community and does so in an innovative, creative, proactive, supportive, welcoming and financially self-supporting way.
 Campus Dining takes pride in their commitment to providing value through the highest quality, best-tasting, most nutritious and diverse menus possible.

 Procurement Services purchases the supplies, equipment and services which support education, research and patient care at Vanderbilt University.
 Their mission is to cooperatively develop and execute sourcing strategies with Departments for high value products and services that meet or exceed University requirements, and to perform our services to the highest ethical and professional standards.
-Procurement Services provides leadership through contract negotiation, supplier management and conversion to modern eCommerce purchasing technologies; promotes small, disadvantaged and minority owned businesses through their Supplier Diversity Program; and supports the University’s commitments to environmental responsibility and outreach to the local business community
+Procurement Services is committed to promoting small, disadvantaged, and minority owned businesses through their supplier diversity program and supporting the university’s commitments to environmental responsibility and outreach to the local business community.

 Association for the Advancement of Sustainability in Higher Education (AASHE)

 AASHE is an association of colleges and universities that are working to create a sustainable future.
 Their mission is to empower higher education to lead the sustainability transformation by providing resources, professional development, and a network of support to enable institutions of higher education to model and advance sustainability in everything they do, from governance and operations to education and research.
 AASHE defines sustainability in an inclusive way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations.
 Membership in AASHE covers every individual at Vanderbilt, granting access to valuable educational, guidance, and planning resources online to anyone with a VUnetID.